MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Prompts.md

 The following prompt uses the `Write-Host` and `Get-Random` cmdlets to create a prompt that changes color randomly.
-Because `Write-Host` writes to the current host application but does not return an object, this function includes a `Return` statement.
+Because `Write-Host` writes to the current host application but doesn't return an object, this function includes a `Return` statement.
 Without it, PowerShell uses the default prompt, `PS>`.

 ```powershell